Spatiotemporal Calibration of 3D Millimetre-Wavelength Radar-Camera Pairs: Related Work

 More recent 2D radar extrinsic calibration algorithms often minimize a type of `reprojection error,' that is, the error in the alignment of identifiable objects that appear within both sensors' fields of view.
-Kim et al.\ \cite{kim_comparative_2017} leverage reprojection error to estimate the radar-to-camera transform, but assume that radar measurements are strictly constrained to the zero-elevation plane.
+Kim et al.\ \cite{kim_comparative_2017} leverage reprojection error to estimate the radar-to-camera transform but assume that radar measurements are strictly constrained to the zero-elevation plane.
 El Natour et al.\ \cite{elnatour_radar_2015} determine the radar-to-camera transform by intersecting backprojected camera rays with the 3D `arcs' along which the 2D radar measurements must lie.
-Domhof et al.\ \cite{Domhof2019_calibration} use a specialized, structured calibration target that provides scale for the camera measurement, which enables extrinsic calibration through point cloud alignment.
-Per\v{s}i\'{c} et al.\ \cite{Persic2019_calibration} also perform extrinsic calibration via 3D point cloud alignment, but improve the overall accuracy by modelling the relationship between target return intensity and elevation angle.
-The `homography' and `reprojection' methods are summarized and compared by Oh et al.\ in \cite{Oh2018_calibration}, where the authors conclude that both have similar accuracy.
-Due to the infrastructure requirements (i.e., specialized target), all of the methods above are restricted to sensor pairs that share an overlapping field of view.
+Domhof et al.\ \cite{Domhof2019_calibration} use a specialized calibration target that provides scale for the camera measurement, enabling extrinsic calibration via point cloud alignment.
+Per\v{s}i\'{c} et al.\ \cite{Persic2019_calibration} also perform extrinsic calibration via 3D point cloud alignment but improve overall accuracy by modelling the relationship between target return intensity and elevation angle.
+The `homography' and `reprojection' methods are summarized and compared by Oh et al.\ in \cite{Oh2018_calibration}, where the authors conclude that both have similar performance.
+Due to the infrastructure needs (i.e., specialized targets), the methods above are restricted to sensor pairs that share overlapping fields of view.
 This requirement may be impossible to satisfy for certain sensor configurations.
-Additionally, the methods require calibration to be performed in a contrived environment, preventing in-situ verification of calibration parameters, for example.
-By leveraging constraints induced by motion of rigidly-connected radar-camera pairs, we are able to calibrate sensors that do not share an overlapping field of view.
-Further, our approach does not require any specific infrastructure, enabling calibration under a much wider range of conditions.
+By leveraging constraints induced by the motion of a rigidly-connected radar-camera pair, we are able to calibrate sensors that do not share overlapping fields of view.
+Further, our approach operates without added infrastructure, enabling calibration under a wider range of conditions.